 We Don't Like: Poor battery life

-Normally around £50, these Skullcandy earbuds are discounted on Amazon marketplace to £27.59.
+Normally around £50, these Skullcandy earbuds are discounted on to around £30 on Amazon.

 We like: Over 6 hours of battery life